-As challenging as overcoming addiction is, the battle of remaining sober and avoiding relapse after overcoming addiction can be even harder.
-Recovering individuals must always be proactive about their sobriety.
-Otherwise, relapsing is imminent.
+As challenging as initially overcoming addiction is, the battle of remaining sober and avoiding relapse after overcoming addiction can be even harder.
+Recovering individuals must always be proactive about their sobriety—otherwise, relapsing is imminent.
 In fact, relapsing is so common, that many people end up doing it over and over again.
-When this happens, individuals suffer from chronic relapsing disease.
+When this happens, individuals suffer from chronic relapsing disease and require treatment specifically for chronic relapsers.

 What is Chronic Relapsing Disease?